 - 1. Complete or be enrolled in a Bachelor's degree program at a regionally accredited college or university. - 2.
 Take the state-administered California Basic Education Skills Test (CBEST). - 3.
 File an application and obtain approval from the Teacher Education Committee. - 4.
 Have a minimum GPA of 2.75 on a four-point scale, which is documented by official transcripts from all institutions attended. - 5.
-Submit three letters of recommendation from a professional indicating applicants suitability for teaching.
-(Forms are available in the Teacher-Education Office.)

-- 6. Complete the following four (4) prerequisite courses satisfactorily: EDU 302 Growth, Development, and Learning (3 units), EDU 300 American Public School (3 units), ETC 305/505 Educational Computing-Level I (3 units) and EDU 415/515 Reading in the Content Areas (Single Subject Candidates) or EDU 416/516 Reading and Phonics (Multiple Subject Candidates). - 7.
-Complete a satisfactory interview with an Education faculty member. - 8.
+Submit three letters of recommendation from a professional indicating applicant's suitability for teaching.
+(Forms are available in the School of Education.) - 6.
+Complete the following four (4) prerequisite courses satisfactorily: EDU 302 Growth, Development, and Learning (3 units), EDU 300 American Public School (3 units), ETC 305/505 Educational Computing-Level I (3 units) and EDU 341/541 The Exceptional Child (3 units) - 7.
+Complete a satisfactory interview with an Education faculty committee member. - 8.
 Present verification of Certificate of Clearance.